zahardev/easy-speed-optimizer/README.md

 # Easy Speed Optimizer

-This plugin removes redundant scripts from the pages and optimizes them.
+This plugin optimizes the site speed by removing redundant scripts and styles from the pages.